sagar1024/RedditPersonaGenerator/README.md

 3. Persona output includes sections like name, occupation, motivations, behaviors, and citations.
 4. Simple and intuitive Streamlit web interface
 5. Output is downloadable as a text file
-6. API keys are securely loaded via a .env file

 ## Setup Instructions